ApetorSkol/2025-secure-coding-principless/README.md

 **Note2:** Spaces differ the behaviour of application. `raw(deadbeef)` is not same as `raw( deadbeef )`

 For examples of application, you can check tests [folder](/src/tests/ScriptExpressionTest.cpp).

+## Argument Parser

+Parsing of the arguments happens in the class ArgParser.
+This class handles argument loading, parsing and, partially, subsequent validation.
+Communication with the class happens through public methods.
+Implemented functions are annotated with Doxygen-ready comments, thrown errors are handles as nested exceptions (and printed in `main.cpp`).

+The parser itself is split into two main parts.
+The first (functions as `getDeriveKeyArgs`, `getKeyExpressionArgs` and `getScriptExpressionArgs`) retrieves the arguments and stores them into vector of string values.
+These functions handle correct number of required arguments, missing values, or loading from `stdin`.

+The second part (mainly functions `parseDeriveKeyValue`, `parseKeyExpressionValue` and `parseScriptExpressionValue`) is used for checking the validity of said arguments.
+This incorporates multiple regexes, which check the basic format, function `stol` for checking the number limits in filepath and function `checkWIFChecksum`, which checks the validity of WIF keys.
+The validity of private keys, public keys and checking their checksum is however implemented in their corresponding classes.

 # Authors
 Authors of this project are